What Can I Do To Honor Mental Health And Anxiety Awareness Month?

 What is anxiety?

-The American Psychological Association defines anxiety as “an emotion characterized by apprehension and somatic symptoms of tension in which an individual anticipates impending danger, catastrophe, or misfortune”.
-While many of us may experience moments of stress and tension from time to time, clinical anxiety refers to such symptoms that are long-term, persistent, and that may be debilitating.
+The American Psychological Association defines anxiety as “an emotion characterized by apprehension and somatic symptoms of tension in which an individual anticipates impending danger, catastrophe, or misfortune.”
+While many people may experience normal moments of stress and tension from time to time, clinical anxiety refers to such symptoms that are long-term and persistent.

 • Generalized anxiety disorder